Why Public Toilets Matter

 The Declining State of Public Toilets

-I wish I had better news, but the truth is that public toilet facilities have been decreasing dramatically.
 In the last 30 years, we've lost around 40% of public toilets across the UK.
 Some were simply wrongly sited or underused, but most closures come down to one thing: money.

 Public toilets are a discretionary service, making them an easy target when district councils face budget pressures.
-With 70% of upper-tier council revenue going toward adult and children's social care for just 2-3% of the population, it's unfortunately not surprising that public toilets often end up on the chopping block.
+With 70% of upper-tier council revenue going toward adult and children's social care for just 2–3% of the population, it's not surprising that public toilets often end up on the chopping block.

 And here's where you come in.
 When districts go unitary, the first thing they typically get rid of is public toilets — and who do they give them to?
 That's right, parish and town councils like yours.